cssm/knowledge-base/Index/Swift Result Builders.md

 ![](Swift%20Result%20builders/Untitled%201.png)

-Basicly result builder rewrites `switch` as a bunch of nested `if-else` statements.
+Basically result builder rewrites `switch` as a bunch of nested `if-else` statements.
 Same for the `else if`

 ```swift
 let v0: Region